- J.D. Southwestern Law School, 2012, Special Project Editor, Southwestern Law Review

 - Board of Governors, Japanese American Bar Association

-- President, New Leadership Advisory Counsel of the Japanese American National Museum
+- Board Member, New Leadership Advisory Counsel of the Japanese American National Museum

 - Member, Los Angeles Urban Land Institute, Young Leaders Group